-Interest on the Bonds shall be calculated on a 30/360-day count basis and shall be paid quarterly in arrear.

-Issue Amount Up to Three Billion Pesos (₱3,000,000,000)

-Issue Price The Bonds will be issued at 100% of face value.

-Joint Lead Underwriters and

-Bookrunners

-BPI Capital Corporation ("BPI Capital")

-BDO Capital & Investment Corporation ("BDO Capital")

-Denomination of the Bonds to be issued

-Minimum of ₱50,000.00 face value and in increments of ₱10,000.00 on such other date as the Issuer and the Joint Lead Underwriters and Bookrunners may agree upon.

-Offer Period The Offer Period will commence at 9:00 a.m. on [•] and end at 5:00 p.m. on [•], or

-Issue Date [•],or the immediately succeeding Business Day if such Issue Date is not a Business

-Day, or such other date as may be agreed upon by the Issuer, the Joint Lead falls on a day that is not a Business Day, the Maturity Date shall be the immediately succeeding Business Day, without adjustment to the amount of interest and principal to be paid.

-Underwriters and Bookrunners with advice to SEC, PDTC, and PDEx.

-Maturity Date [•], or [•] years from Issue Date, provided that, in the event that such Maturity Date each subsequent Interest Payment Date while Bonds are outstanding.
-In the event that any Interest Payment Date is not a Business Day, such Interest Payment Date shall be paid on the immediately succeeding Business Day without any adjustment to the amount due.
-The last Interest Payment Date shall fall on the Maturity Date, or the immediately succeeding Business Day if such date is not a Business Day, without any adjustment to the amount due.
-Interest on the Bonds shall be calculated on a 30/360-day count basis.

-Interest Payment Date [•], 2022 for the first Interest Payment Date and [•], [•], and [•] of each year for

-Interest Period
+30/360-day count basis.

-The period commencing on the Issue Date and having a duration of three months and, thereafter, each successive 3-month period commencing on the last day of the immediately preceding Interest Period up to, but excluding the first day of the immediately succeeding Interest Period, but in the case of the last Interest Period, it will be the period from and including the last day of the immediately preceding Interest Period up to, but excluding, the Maturity Date.

-Status of the Bonds

-The Bonds shall constitute the direct, unconditional, unsubordinated, and unsecured obligations of AREIT and shall at all times rank pari passu and ratably without any preference or priority amongst themselves and at least pari passu with all other present and future unsecured obligations of the Issuer, except for any statutory preference or priority established under Philippine law.
-The Bonds shall effectively be subordinated in right of payment to, among others, all of AREIT's secured debts to the extent of the value of the assets securing such debt and all of its debt that is evidenced by a public instrument under Article 2244 (14) of the Civil Code of the Philippines without a waiver of preference or priority
+- Interest Period The period commencing on the Issue Date and having a duration of three months and, thereafter, each successive 3-month period commencing on the last day of the immediately preceding Interest Period up to, but excluding the first day of the immediately succeeding Interest Period, but in the case of the last Interest Period, it will be the period from and including the last day of the immediately preceding Interest Period up to, but excluding, the Maturity Date. - Status of the Bonds The Bonds shall constitute the direct, unconditional, unsubordinated, and unsecured obligations of AREIT and shall at all times rank pari passu and ratably without any preference or priority amongst themselves and at least pari passu with all other present and future unsecured obligations of the Issuer, except for any statutory preference or priority established under Philippine law.
+The Bonds shall effectively be subordinated in right of payment to, among others, all of AREIT's secured debts to the extent of the value of the assets securing such debt and all of its debt that is evidenced by a public instrument under Article 2244 (14) of the Civil Code of the Philippines without a waiver of preference or priority - Final Redemption Unless previously purchased and cancelled, the Bonds shall be redeemed at par or 100% of face value on the Maturity Date.
+However, payment of all amounts due on such date may be made by the Issuer through the Paying Agent, without adjustment, on the succeeding Business Day if the Maturity Date is not a Business Day. - Redemption for Taxation Reasons If payments under the Bonds become subject to additional or increased taxes other than the taxes and rates of such taxes prevailing on the Issue Date as a result of certain changes in law, rule or regulation, or in the interpretation thereof, and such additional or increased rate of such tax cannot be avoided by use of reasonable measures available to the Issuer, the Issuer may redeem the Bonds in whole, but not in part, (having given not more than sixty (60) nor less than fifteen (15) days' prior written notice to the Trustee) at par plus accrued interest, net of applicable withholding taxes. - Trustee China Banking Corporation Trust and Asset Management Group - Listing The Issuer intends to list the Bonds in the Philippine Dealing & Exchange Corp. on the Issue Date. - Issue Rating The Bonds are rated PRS Aaa by PhilRatings.

-Final Redemption

-Unless previously purchased and cancelled, the Bonds shall be redeemed at par or 100% of face value on the Maturity Date.
-However, payment of all amounts due on such date may be made by the Issuer through the Paying Agent, without adjustment, on the succeeding Business Day if the Maturity Date is not a Business Day.

-Redemption for Taxation Reasons If payments under the Bonds become subject to additional or increased taxes other than the taxes and rates of such taxes prevailing on the Issue Date as a result of certain changes in law, rule or regulation, or in the interpretation thereof, and such additional or increased rate of such tax cannot be avoided by use of reasonable measures available to the Issuer, the Issuer may redeem the Bonds in whole, but not in part, (having given not more than sixty (60) nor less than fifteen (15) days' prior written notice to the Trustee) at par plus accrued interest, net of applicable withholding taxes.

-Trustee [•]

-Listing The Issuer intends to list the Bonds in the Philippine Dealing & Exchange Corp. on the Issue Date.

-Issue Rating The Bonds are rated [•] by PhilRatings.